HZO Technology as a Redundant Protection

 Bridging the Confidence Gap

-Over the years, HZO has worked with several companies that had tried designing in mechanical seals, using ultrasonic welding and applying other conformal protective layers to assemblies in an effort to prevent failures caused by liquids and corrosion.
+Over the years, HZO has worked with several companies that had tried designing in mechanical seals, using ultrasonic welding and applying other conformal protective layers to assemblies in an effort to prevent failures caused by corrosion.

 By the time these companies learned about HZO, they’d already experienced through trial and error that when products made it into the hands of real world end users, the durability of seals and other protective layers was not what they’d hoped for.